ASU-VDA-Lab/ASP-DAC24-Tutorial/README.md

 ### Session 2

-This session demonstrates CircuitOps datastrcutre which includes a labeled property graph (LPG) backed by intermedidate representation (IR) tables.
+This session demonstrates CircuitOps data structure which is an Intermediate Representation (IR) and includes labeled property graph (LPG) backed by relational tables.

 #### Demo 3